matthewdjoseph/financial_transaction_analyzer/README.md

 Financial Transaction Analyzer
 -----------------------------

-This web application will process a large set of financial transaction data, analyze and report on it to the client.
+This web application will efficiently analyze financial transaction records and extrapolate that data for future trend reporting.

 User Stories
 ------------

 Login Service - this will authenticate users and allow them access to the system

-Manage Data - authenticated users will be able to deactivate the data and upload new data
+Manage Data - authenticated users will be able to deactivate the data set and upload new data

-Analysis Reports - user will be able to view and save various reports on the data
+Trend Reporting - users can pull reports

 Core Features
 -------------